natalieagus/50002/docs/Labs/lab1.md

     io_led[2] = 8h0
 ```

+### Duplication
-Instead of writing the same thing many times, you can use replication:
+Instead of writing the same thing many times, you can use **duplication**:

 ```verilog
     io_led = 3x{ {8h0} } // repeat 8h0 3 times, to fill the whole 3×8 array.
 ```

-This is useful when working with large arrays that require repetition such as driving LED matrices.
+Duplication is useful when working with large arrays that require repetition such as driving LED matrices.

 {:.note}
 There's no right and wrong way to build an array.
 Sometimes, the simplest method is best, that is `io_led = {8h0, 8h0, 8h0}`.
 You don't need to over-refactor or over-engineer your HDL code, and certainly there's no need to apply your "clean code" software principles here, unless you're already experienced in HDL.
 Remember that this is a group work and group members have various background.
 So let's stick with the "simple is best" philosophy for now.

+### Concatenation
+If you want to merge two or more buses with differing width, you can use concatenation.
+Concatenation provides a way to merge two or more arrays.

+It takes the form `c{ expr1, expr2, ... }` where all `expr` are arrays or bits.

+If the values passed into it are multi-dimensional arrays, all of their sub-dimensions must match.
+For example, an array of width [2][8] could be concatenated with an array of width [3][8] to form an array of width [5][8].

 ## Auto Truncation, Auto Extension, and Width Mismatches